 The Second Star of Africa of 317 carats will nonetheless remain in the Royal Collection, as well as St Edward’s Crown, with which the new Sovereign is actually crowned by the Archbishop of Canterbury during the coronation ceremony.

 Christie’s also sold the legendary 106 carats diamond Koh-i-Nur (‘Mountain of Light’), which was presented to Queen Victoria in 1850, and set in the platinum crown made for the late Queen Elizabeth The Queen Mother for the 1937 coronation.
 The royal theme continues today as competitor Sotheby’s offers a diamond pendant that Britain’s Queen Victoria gave her granddaughter and a pearl necklace that may have belonged to Napoleon Bonaparte’s first wife, Josephine de Beauharnais, and was owned later in the 1800s by the queen of Sweden and Norway.

-Sotheby’s sold the 12th century gold Anointing Spoon yesterday for $24 million, the most ever paid for a timepiece in auction.
+Sotheby’s sold the 12th-century gold Anointing Spoon yesterday for $24 million, the most ever paid for a timepiece in an auction.
 This piece, the oldest of the Regalia, was used to anoint the Sovereign with holy oil.
-Apart from the three steel coronation swords (the Swords of Temporal Justice, of Spiritual Justice and of Mercy), this is the only piece that survived the destruction of the pre-Civil War Regalia in 1649-50. — Happy April Fools’ Day! —
+Apart from the three steel coronation swords (the Swords of Temporal Justice, of Spiritual Justice, and of Mercy), this is the only piece that survived the destruction of the pre-Civil War Regalia in 1649-50. — Happy April Fools’ Day! —